-- Align: Learning is tailored to meet individual, functional and organizational priorities, driven by personal development plans and stakeholder meetings. - Equip: Employees are empowered to take charge of their learning, with a focus on developing leadership qualities and enabling career progression.
-We encourage a learning mix that comprises primarily of experiential learning supplemented by peer learning and structured learning. - > Sustain: Learning is continually supported with effectiveness reviews, improvement measures and integration into performance reviews, with guidance from line managers and heads of departments.
+- Align: Learning is tailored to meet individual, functional and organisational priorities, driven by personal development plans. - Equip: Employees are empowered to take charge of their learning, with availability of online and mobile based learning technologies. e.g., Seekho App and Z Learn. - > Sustain: Learning is supported with post works, action learning projects and other means to sustain the learnings for maximum impact.